 - 5.10.1 Educational contribution The application site is located 50/50 within the catchment areas of Ysgol y Faenol, Ysgol Babanod Coed Mawr and Ysgol Glanadda.
 It is also located within the broader catchment area of Ysgol y Garnedd and Our Lady's School and within the catchment area of Ysgol Tryfan and Ysgol Friars secondary schools.
 Consideration must be given to the impact of this development on nearby schools rather than on the other schools within the Bangor city area.
 It is not completely clear what the final number and size of units on the site will be (and whether or not there will be 1 bedroom flats for example), therefore, the total number of units was considered as part of the assessment. - 5.10.2 By using the formula included in SPG 'Housing Developments and Educational Provision', it can be seen that it is likely that 146 primary school age pupils would derive from the proposed developments, along with 113 secondary school age pupils.
-The current situation in terms of numbers attending the local schools clearly shows that there is no room in some of the primary
+The current situation in terms of numbers attending the local schools clearly shows that there is no room in some of the primary schools to accommodate additional pupils, but that there is some room in others.
+There is acceptable room in the secondary schools.

-PLANNING COMMITTEE DATE: 09/11/2015 REPORT OF THE SENIOR PLANNING AND ENVIRONMENT SERVICE MANAGER CAERNARFON
+PLANNING COMMITTEE DATE: 14/12/2015 REPORT OF THE SENIOR PLANNING AND ENVIRONMENT SERVICE MANAGER CAERNARFON